maconcg/osc7/README.md

   - __OSC-7__ refers to a kind of OSC message used to communicate a process's working directory.
 As of writing, it isn't described by ECMA-48 or any other “official” document, but there's been [some discussion](https://gitlab.freedesktop.org/terminal-wg/specifications/-/issues/20) on that.

   - The __producer__ process sends an OSC-7 message to its consumer process.
 The __consumer__ process uses the information contained in that message to provide some functionality.
+A consumer that understands OSC-7 messages will typically filter them out before displaying content to the user, thereby operating transparently (from the perspective of the user).
 Below are some clarifying examples:

 ```
   PID  PPID COMMAND